Torah scroll: Commandment to write a scroll

 It is considered a tremendous merit to write (or commission the writing of) a Torah scroll, and a significant honour to have a Torah scroll written in one's honour or memory.

 Professional scribes (soferim)

 In modern times, it is usual for some scholars to become soferim and to be paid to complete a Torah scroll under contract on behalf of a community or by individuals to mark a special occasion or commemoration.
 Because of the work involved, these can cost tens of thousands of US dollars to produce to ritually proper standards.

-Chumash
+Printed Torah (Chumash)

 A printed version of the Torah is known colloquially as a Chumash (plural Chumashim).
 Although strictly speaking it is known as Chamishah Chumshei Torah (Five "Fifths" of Torah).
 They are treated as respected texts, but not anywhere near the level of sacredness accorded a Torah scroll, which is often a major possession of a Jewish community.
 A chumash contains the Torah and other writings, usually organised for liturgical use, and sometimes accompanied by some of the main classic commentaries.